Skip to content

 2. Functions.

-2. Represent views and interests of all faculty in matters related to long term strategic planning for the Institution.
+2. Represent views and interests of University Faculty in matters related to long-term strategic planning for the Institution.

-4. Provide the University administration with input to all strategic planning initiatives that the administration should refer to the Committee for review.
+4. Provide the university administration with input to all strategic planning initiatives that the administration refers to the SACUSP for review.

-5. Identify and bring to the attention of the Academic Senate various long-range, strategic issues, decisions and challenges that should be addressed in furthering the University’s missions and positioning the University to be responsive to the demands of a changing and competitive environment.
+5. Identify and bring to the attention of the Senate various long-range, strategic issues, decisions, and challenges that should be addressed in furthering the university’s missions and positioning the university to be responsive to the demands of a changing and competitive environment.

-6. The Committee shall perform the functions assigned to it by applicable provisions of Policy 6-313.
+6. The SACUSP shall also perform the functions assigned to it by applicable provisions of Policy 6-313.

-8. Senate Advisory Committee on Equity, Diversity, and Inclusion.
-The Senate Advisory Committee on Equity, Diversity, and Inclusion (SAC-EDI) is hereby established as a standing committee of the Academic Senate.
-The provisions described in this Policy as generally applicable for standing committees of the Senate apply for this Committee, except as otherwise specifically described here.
+9. Senate Advisory Committee on Student, Faculty, and Staff Success.
+The provisions described in this policy as generally applicable for standing committees of the Senate apply for this committee, except as otherwise specifically described here.

 1. Membership and officers

-The membership of the Committee with full voting rights consists of eighteen persons.
+The membership of the SACSFSS with full voting rights consists of eighteen persons.
 Twelve shall be faculty members (six Tenure-line and six Career-line).
-Three shall be staff members serving three-year terms (approved by the Senate Executive Committee after nomination by the University of Utah Staff Council-UUSC.
+Three shall be staff members serving three-year terms (approved by the ASEC after nomination by the UUSC.
 See Policy 5-003).
 Three shall be students serving one-year terms (selected by ASUU).
-As with Senate standing committees generally, the terms of voting faculty members are three years and staggered so that an approximately equal number are elected each year, the Senate President or designee is an ex officio nonvoting member, and elections of faculty members and appointment and confirmation of Committee officers proceed as described in this policy, except that terms of all members shall begin August 1.
-Holders of the following positions (or equivalents) shall also be ex officio non-voting members: Academic Senate Past-president, Vice President for Equity, Diversity, and Inclusion (and designated Associate/ Assistant VPs for that office), Assistant Vice President for Faculty Equity and Diversity, UUSC President, ASUU President, Director of Equal Opportunity and Affirmative Action, Director of LGBT Resource Center, Assistant VP for Human Resources, and two representatives from the community.
+As with Senate standing committees generally, the terms of voting faculty members are three years and staggered so that an approximately equal number are elected each year, the senate president or designee is an ex officio nonvoting member, and elections of faculty members and appointment and confirmation of SACSFSS officers proceed as described in this policy, except that terms of all members shall begin August 1.
+Holders of the following positions (or equivalents) shall also be ex officio non-voting members: Senate past-president, assistant vice president for faculty support, assistant vice president for health sciences faculty, UUSC president, ASUU president, director of equal opportunity and title IX, director of the center for student access and resources, director of the center for community and cultural engagement, and the deputy chief human resources officer.
 To ensure regular cross- communication between the Committee and the University's Presidential Commission on the Status of Women, the Commission shall be invited to annually designate one of its members to serve as a non-voting ex officio member of the Committee representing the Commission (unless the Commission determines that adequate representation is already provided by a current voting or ex officio member of the Committee).

 2. Functions.

-The Committee shall provide leadership and expertise to the University community in promoting equity, diversity, and inclusion in their various roles and activities, and serves as a forum for the exchange of ideas within the University.
-The Committee should respond to directions from the Academic Senate, while retaining the freedom to set its own agenda.
-The Committee's principal role is to identify issues, projects, and proposals that would further a positive climate of equity, diversity, and inclusion on the University campus, would enhance relations with diverse elements in the community, and would promote appreciation of diversity in the wider community.
-The Committee's role includes forwarding information and recommendations to the Academic Senate.
-The Committee will submit an annual report to the Academic Senate of its activities, with any appropriate recommendations regarding equity, diversity, and inclusion.
+The SACSFSS shall provide leadership, recommendations, and expertise to the university community in promoting student, faculty, and staff success in their various roles and activities, and serve as a forum for the exchange of ideas within the university.
+The SACSFSS should respond to directions from the Senate, while retaining the freedom to set its own agenda.
+The SACSFSS' principal role is to identify issues, projects, and proposals that would further a positive climate of belonging and wellbeing on the university campus.

 3. Budget.

-An annual budget for the Committee will be offered by the President and administered by the Office of the Vice President for Equity, Diversity, and Inclusion.
+An annual budget for the SACSFSS will be offered by the university president.

-9. Senate Advisory Committee on Student Course Feedback (SACSCF).
-The Senate Advisory Committee on Student Course Feedback is hereby established as a standing committee of the Academic Senate.
-The provisions described in this Policy as generally applicable for standing committees of the Senate apply for this Committee, except as otherwise specifically described here.
+10. Senate Advisory Committee on Student Course Feedback (SACSCF).
+The provisions described in this policy as generally applicable for standing committees of the Senate apply for this committee, except as otherwise specifically described here.

 1. Membership and officers.

-The membership of the Committee with full voting rights consists of seven faculty members, and four students.
+The membership of the SACSCF with full voting rights consists of seven faculty members, and four students.

 Faculty members.
-The faculty members are a mix of elected and appointed.
+Seven faculty members are either elected or appointed.
 There shall be four elected faculty members with terms of three years and limited to two consecutive terms.
-In accordance with Policy 6-300- III-B, elected faculty members should be broadly representative of the University, with at least one representative from Health Sciences, at least one representative from the Career-line (lecturer) faculty, at least one representative from the Tenure-line faculty, and one faculty member with experience as an academic unit administrator with responsibilities for reviews of faculty members.
-As with Senate standing committees generally, the terms are staggered so that an approximately equal number are elected each year, the Senate President or designee is an ex officio nonvoting member, and elections of faculty members and appointment and confirmation of Committee officers proceed as described in this policy, with the exception that nominations for members to stand for election to this Committee (except nominations made from the floor during a meeting of the Senate) shall originate from the Senate Executive Committee and the Personnel and Elections Committee.
+In accordance with Policy 6-300, elected faculty members should be broadly representative of the university, with at least one representative from Health Sciences, at least one representative from the Career-line (lecturer) faculty, at least one representative from the Tenure-line faculty, and one faculty member with experience as an academic unit administrator with responsibilities for reviews of faculty members.
+As with Senate standing committees generally, the terms are staggered so that an approximately equal number are elected each year, the senate president or designee is an ex officio nonvoting member, and elections of faculty members and appointment and confirmation of SACSCF officers proceed as described in this policy, with the exception that nominations for members to stand for election to SACSCF (except nominations made from the floor during a meeting of the Senate) shall originate from the ASEC and the SPEC.

-Three faculty members are appointed to the Committee as full voting members, including the Associate Dean for General Education (or designee), a faculty representative of the Undergraduate Council (a Council member appointed to the Committee annually by the chairperson of the Undergraduate Council), and a faculty representative of the Graduate Council (a Council member appointed annually to the Committee by the chairperson of the Graduate Council).
+Three faculty members are appointed to the SACSCF as full voting members, including the associate dean for general education or designee, a faculty representative of the Undergraduate Council (appointed annually by the Undergraduate Council chair), and a faculty representative of the Graduate Council (appointed annually by the Graduate Council chair).

 2. Functions.

-The Committee’s primary functions shall be as more fully described in Policy 6-100, Course Assessment and Feedback, including evaluation and provision of input and oversight on the development and revision of course feedback instrument(s), report form(s), and procedure(s), which shall be presented to the Academic Senate for approval.
-Full evaluation of student course feedback forms, report forms, and administration procedures will be reported to the Academic Senate every four years.
-The Committee shall confer with the Senate Faculty Review Standards Committee and relevant administrators regarding the use of course feedback results in conjunction with reviews of teaching performance of faculty members and non-faculty instructional personnel (Policies 6-303 and 6-310).
-The Committee shall report to the Senate at least annually regarding its activities.
+The SACSCF’s primary functions shall be as more fully described in Policy 6-100 including evaluation and provision of input and oversight on the development and revision of course feedback instrument(s), report form(s), and procedure(s), which shall be presented to the Senate for approval.
+Full evaluation of student course feedback forms, report forms, and administration procedures will be reported to the Senate every four years.
+The SACSCF shall confer with the SFRSC and cognizant associate vice presidents for faculty regarding the use of course feedback results in conjunction with reviews of teaching performance of faculty members and non-faculty instructional personnel (Policies 6-303, 6-310, and 6-321).
+The SACSCF shall report to the Senate at least annually regarding its activities.

-The Senate Advisory Committee on Information Technology (SACIT) is hereby established as a standing committee of the Academic Senate.
-The provisions described in this Policy as generally applicable for standing committees of the Senate apply for this Committee, except as otherwise specifically described here.
+The provisions described in this policy as generally applicable for standing committees of the Senate apply for this committee, except as otherwise specifically described here.

 1. Membership and officers.
-The membership of the Committee with full voting rights consists of twelve Tenure-line or Career-line faculty members, who meet the qualifications for election to the Academic Senate (but need not be members of the Senate), and two students.
-For the faculty members: ordinarily at least three shall be Tenure-line and at least three Career-line; they shall represent the University faculty as a whole and not any particular college or equivalent and ordinarily not more than three may be from the same college or equivalent; the terms are three years, and there is no limit on serving multiple consecutive terms.
-As with Senate standing committees generally, the terms are staggered so that an approximately equal number are elected each year, the Senate President or designee is an ex officio nonvoting member, and elections of faculty members and appointment and confirmation of Committee officers proceed as described in this policy, with the exception that nominations for members to stand for election to this Committee shall originate from the Senate Executive Committee and the Personnel and Elections Committee, which will consider recommendations from relevant administrators and past participants in the work of this Committee.
-Selection of faculty members should be guided by the following principles, consistent with the functions of the Committee:
+The membership of the SACIT with full voting rights consists of twelve Tenure-line or Career-line faculty members, who meet the qualifications for election to the Senate (but need not be members of the Senate), and two students.
+For the faculty members: ordinarily at least three shall be Tenure-line and at least three Career-line, they shall represent the University Faculty and not any particular college or equivalent and ordinarily not more than three may be from the same college or equivalent, and the terms are three years and there is no limit on serving multiple consecutive terms.
+As with Senate standing committees generally, the terms are staggered so that an approximately equal number are elected each year, the senate president or designee is an ex officio nonvoting member, and elections of faculty members and appointment and confirmation of SACIT officers proceed as described in this policy, with the exception that nominations for members to stand for election to this committee shall originate from the ASEC and the SPEC, which will consider recommendations from relevant administrators and past participants in the work of this committee.
+Selection of faculty members should be guided by the following principles, consistent with the functions of the SACIT:

 2. Some familiarity with trends in information technology relevant to academic activities,

-3. Representation of the very diverse academic sectors of the University,
+3. Representation of the various academic areas of the university,

-4. Interest in assuring that information technology resources are deployed so as to best support the University’s multiple academic missions, and interest in maintaining effective relationships among the University’s academic users of information technology and the pertinent administrators and staff,
+4. Interest in assuring that information technology resources are deployed so as to best support the university’s multiple academic missions, and interest in maintaining effective relationships among the university’s academic users of information technology and the pertinent administrators and staff, and

-The two student members shall be selected by ASUU, shall serve one- year terms, and preferably will include one undergraduate and one graduate student.
-The University's Chief Information Officer (or equivalent), or designee, will serve permanently as a non-voting ex- officio member of the Committee.
-The Committee may consult with anyone involved in University information technology as necessary for the performance of its responsibilities, but none of these individuals will be members of the Committee.
-As with other standing Senate committees, this Committee’s officer(s) shall be selected annually from the elected faculty members of this Committee, appointed by the Senate President, ratified by the Senate Executive Committee, and confirmed by this Committee’s voting membership, and there are no restrictions on reappointment to multiple consecutive annual terms.
+The two student members shall be selected by ASUU, shall serve one-year terms, and preferably will include one undergraduate and one graduate student.
+The university's chief information officer (or equivalent), or designee, will serve as a non-voting ex- officio member of the SACIT.
+The SACIT may consult with anyone involved in university information technology as necessary for the performance of its responsibilities, but none of these individuals will be members of the Committee.
+As with other standing Senate committees, this SACIT’s officer(s) shall be selected annually from the elected faculty members of this committee, appointed by the senate president, ratified by the ASEC, and confirmed by this committee’s voting membership, and there are no restrictions on reappointment to multiple consecutive annual terms.

-2. Functions.
-The primary role of the Committee is to ensure ongoing robust communication among representatives of the University’s academic users of information technology (especially faculty and students), and administrators responsible for planning for, acquiring and deploying information technology resources.
-Such administrators shall regularly inform and consult with the Committee regarding information technology resources.
-The Committee should regularly consult with information technology user constituencies and convey input to relevant administrators.
+The primary role of the SACIT is to ensure ongoing robust communication among representatives of the university’s academic users of information technology (especially faculty and students), and administrators responsible for planning for, acquiring, and deploying information technology resources.
+Such administrators shall regularly inform and consult with the SACIT regarding information technology resources.
+The SACIT should regularly consult with information technology user constituencies and convey input to relevant administrators.

 If for any particular matter being considered by the Committee any individual member has a potential conflict of interest which might reasonably be considered to significantly affect that member’s judgment (e.g., affecting that member’s home unit far more greatly than other University units generally), the member should disclose that concern and if judged appropriate by the majority of other voting members should refrain from any voting on that matter.

-In light of typically rapid changes in information technology, and possible occasional changes in the University’s overall administrative governance structure relevant to information technology, the administrative positions and other University committees which this Committee will interact with might change frequently.
-It is intended that this Committee serve as a permanent fixture and constant participant within the governance structure.
+In light of rapid changes in information technology, and possible occasional changes in the university’s overall administrative governance structure relevant to information technology, the administrative positions and other university committees that this committee will interact with might change frequently.

-Proposals for University Regulations significantly affecting academic uses of information technology should be developed within or otherwise considered by the Committee prior to being presented to the Senate.
+Proposals for university regulations significantly affecting academic uses of information technology should be considered by the SACIT prior to being presented to the Senate.

-The Committee shall report on its activities and present its recommendations, as needed and at least annually, to the Senate.
+The SACIT shall report on its activities and present its recommendations, as needed and at least annually, to the Senate.

-The Senate Faculty Review Standards Committee (SFRSC) is hereby established as a standing committee of the Academic Senate.
-The provisions described in this Policy as generally applicable for standing committees of the Senate apply for this Committee, except as otherwise specifically described here.
+The provisions described in this policy as generally applicable for standing committees of the Senate apply for this committee, except as otherwise specifically described here.

 1. Membership and officers.

-1. The membership of the Committee with full voting rights consists of one Tenured faculty member from each of the academic colleges, and the University Libraries, and six Career-line faculty members selected as described below.
+1. The membership of the SFRSC with full voting rights consists of one Tenured faculty member from each of the Academic Colleges, and the university libraries, and six Career-line faculty members selected as described below.
 The terms of all voting members are four years, and any individual who has served two consecutive terms will not be eligible for nomination for another term until an interval of one year has passed following the completion of the second term.
-As with Senate standing committees generally, the terms are staggered so that an approximately equal number are elected each year, the Senate President or designee is an ex officio nonvoting member, and elections of faculty members and appointment and confirmation of Committee officers proceed as described in this policy, except that the Senate Executive Committee shall approve nominations of the Career-line faculty members (as described below), and the single chairperson (or at least one of two co- chairpersons if leadership is so structured in a given year) shall be a Tenured member.
+As with Senate standing committees generally, the terms are staggered so that an approximately equal number are elected each year, the senate president or designee is an ex officio nonvoting member, and elections of faculty members and appointment and confirmation of SFRSC officers proceed as described in this policy, except that the ASEC shall approve nominations of the Career-line faculty members (as described below), and the single chair (or at least one of two co-chairs if leadership is so structured in a given year) shall be a Tenured member.

-2. For the Career-line members: the allocation of members for a given period should be made as will best achieve appropriate representation of University areas with significant numbers of such faculty and provide perspectives from the three Career-line sub- categories (Clinical, Lecturer, Research), and consistent with the anticipated work of the Committee, generally including among the total of six at least two from the academic colleges within health sciences, and at least two from the other areas of Senate representation (other academic colleges, the libraries, and the qualified interdisciplinary teaching programs).
-The nominations (other than nominations made from the floor at a Senate meeting), after having been prepared by the Personnel and Elections Committee shall be approved by the Senate Executive Committee prior to the election within the Senate.
+2. For the Career-line members: the allocation of members for a given period should be made as will best achieve appropriate representation of university areas with significant numbers of such faculty and provide perspectives from the three Career-line sub-categories (Clinical, Lecturer, Research), and consistent with the anticipated work of the committee, generally including among the total of six at least two from the Academic Colleges within health sciences, and at least two from the other Areas of Representation (other Academic Colleges, the libraries, and the qualified interdisciplinary teaching programs).
+The nominations (other than nominations made from the floor at a Senate meeting), after having been prepared by the SPEC, shall be approved by the ASEC prior to the election within the Senate.

-3. As recommended by the Committee and with the approval of the Senate Executive Committee, for any given year the members may be organized into subcommittees, e.g., for purposes of those work projects related to Tenure-line faculty and those related to Career- line faculty and non-faculty academic personnel.
+3. As recommended by the SFRSC and with the approval of the ASEC, for any given year the members may be organized into subcommittees, e.g., for purposes of those projects related to Tenure-line faculty and those related to Career- line faculty and non-faculty academic personnel.

-4. The Associate Vice President for Faculty, or designee, shall also be a non-voting ex officio member of the Committee and any subcommittees.
+4. The associate vice presidents for faculty, or designees, shall also be a non-voting ex officio member of the SFRSC and any subcommittees.

 2. Functions and procedures.

-The Committee generally advises the Senate and University administration regarding Regulations and practices for regular periodic reviews of members of the University faculty (and also non-faculty instructional personnel teaching credit-bearing courses, see Policy 6-310).
-And, acting on behalf of the Senate with authority hereby delegated to it, the Committee has the following specific functions for review and approval of the Statements describing and governing the University's systems for reviews of individual faculty (and such non- faculty instructional personnel).
+The SFRSC generally advises the Senate and university administration regarding regulations and practices for regular periodic reviews of members of the University Faculty (and also non-faculty instructional personnel teaching credit-bearing courses, see Policy 6-310).
+And, acting on behalf of the Senate with authority hereby delegated to it, the SFRSC has the following specific functions:

-4. The Committee is also an appropriate forum for reviewing any proposed changes to University Regulations relating to the above specific functions of the Committee, including any with respect to retention, promotion, or tenure.
+5. The SFRSC is also an appropriate forum for reviewing and providing feedback on any proposed changes to university regulations related to the above specific functions of the SFRSC.

 2. Other Committees Established by the Senate.